Lab Instrument Service Contracts: What You Need to Know

 - Does the service contract include on-site repair, and is the travel cost included in the service contract or is it additional?

-- Is the contract for depot service only, and if so, are the shipping costs included in the service contract or are shipping costs your responsibility?
+- Is the contract for depot service only, and if so, are the shipping costs included in the service contract or is shipping costs your responsibility?

 - Does the service contract/extended warranty include an annual preventative maintenance on the laboratory instrument or is it additional?